-California state law outlines three main types of knives that are legal to buy, own, transport, and carry.
-These three classes of knives include:
+There are three types of knives that are legal to buy, own, transport, and carry according to California state laws:

 - Switchblades